Accelerated Christian Education: Curriculum approach

 According to the curriculum section on its website, ACE's "core curriculum is an individualized, Biblically based, character-building curriculum package" and is based on a series of workbooks called PACEs (Packets of Accelerated Christian Education).
 Children learn using materials based on their level of understanding, not based on their age or chronological grade level and do not progress until they learn the content.
 A new student is given a diagnostic test, which places the student at appropriate levels by subject.

 The curriculum consists of videos, computer software and PACEs.
 Each subject has 12 PACEs per level, with students completing at least 70 PACEs per academic year.
 There are 156 PACEs from preschool to Level 12 for each core subject, except math, Literature and Creative Writing, and Word Building.

 At the beginning of each PACE is an overview of the learning objectives, a scripture to memorize, a character trait to strive toward, and information on what, if any, supplies the student will need.
 Students are required to set daily goals for work completion, score PACE goals correctly and completely, and are generally expected to complete a PACE within two to three weeks (depending on the school).

+The PACEs also contain short comic-based stories which attempt to teach proper character, centered around young children (who age-progress throughout the PACEs) with names similar to the convention used in The Pilgrim's Progress.
+The main characters are Ace (pronounced Ay-cee) Virtueson and Christi Lovejoy (the protagonists portrayed as positive role models), and Susie Selfwill and Ronny Vain (the antagonists portrayed as negative role models), with others who can be positive or negative depending on the story.